If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 Characteristics of Event Blogging

-#1.
-Content are Time-Sensitive
+1. Content is Time-Sensitive

-#2.
-Sudden Traffic Spike/dive
+2. Sudden Traffic Spike/dive

-#3.
-Short-Term Work Involved.
+3. Short-Term Work Involved.

 This might not be typical of all event blogs, but 90% are.

-#5.
-Great Short-term Earning Potential
+6. Great Short-term Earning Potential

 This is one of the advantages of running an event-based blog.
 But this is easier said than done.
 A lot of factors run in to make things happen.

-#6.
-Requires High Quality Web Hosting Services
+7. Requires High-Quality Web Hosting Services

 Due to the high search volume for target seasonal queries, you need an excellent web hosting service to handle the sudden spike in traffic.
-Otherwise, your server might crash if it can’t handle all the incoming traffic.
+Otherwise, your server might crash if it can’t take all the incoming traffic.

-A plugin might break, your website might go offline.
+A plugin might break, and your website might go offline.
 If any of these occur and you’re not there to make the fix in time, you’re bound to lose money.

-Event Blogging Guide – How to Start an Event Blog
+Event Blogging Guide – How to Start

-For most people who go into event blogging, money is the driving force.
 They want to cash out before the wave of success blow’s off on the topic.
 And if it could be meant to be a money-printing machine every season.

-#1.
-Choose Profitable Event
+1. Choose a Profitable Event

 So let’s start…